 The Bank published the unaudited consolidated interim results of the Group ("Unaudited Quarterly Results") as at and for the three months ended 31 March 2024 together with the comparative figures for the corresponding period in 2023 on the Shanghai Stock Exchange on 26 April 2024.
 The Unaudited Quarterly Results were based on the Group's internal records and management accounts.
 For the three months ended 31 March 2024, the Group's total operating income increased as compared to the corresponding period in 2023, while its net profit decreased primarily due to increases in impairment charges.
-As at 31 March 2024, the total assets and the total liabilities of the Group's net cash flow from operating activities decreased, primarily due to the decrease in cash inflow from customer deposits and from transactions with the central bank and other financial institution.
+As at 31 March 2024, the total assets and the total liabilities of the Group increase as compared to 31 December 2023.
+For the three months ended 31 March 2024, the Group's net cash flow from operating activities decreased, primarily due to the decrease in cash inflow from customer deposits and from transactions with the central bank and other financial institution.